automl/neps/docs/reference/pipeline_space.md

     If you specify `is_fidelity=True` for one parameter, the `prior=` and `prior_confidence=` are ignored.
     This will be dissallowed in future versions.
+Currently the two major algorithms that exploit this in NePS are `PriorBand` (prior-based `HyperBand`) and `PiBO`, a version of Bayesian Optimization which uses Priors.
+For more information on priors and algorithms using them, please refer to the [prior documentation](../reference/search_algorithms/prior.md).

 ## Using ConfigSpace